kesify/microservice-skeleton/README.md

-# microservice-skeleton
+# Microservice Skeleton

-**microservice-skeleton** is a Laravel package designed to simplify the management of organizations and users by providing helpful models, attributes, and caching mechanisms.
+**Microservice Skeleton** is a Laravel package designed to simplify the management of organizations and users by providing helpful models, attributes, and caching mechanisms.

 ---